cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

   total: "0"
 ```

-Now create a game on which both players only play once each, i.e. where the player playing `black` forfeits:
+Now create a game in which both players only play once each, i.e. where the player playing `black` forfeits:

 ```sh
 $ checkersd tx checkers create-game $alice $bob 1000000 --from $alice